kurapica/PLoop/README.md

-IsAbstract(target[, name])                  |Whether the class's method, meta-method or feature is abstract IsFinal(target[, name])                     |Whether the class or its method, meta-method, feature is final IsImmutable(target)                         |Always return true IsSealed(target)                            |Whether the target is sealed IsStaticMethod(target, name)                |Whether the class's given name method is static IsSubType(target, super)                    |Whether the target class is a sub-type of another interface or class
+IsAbstract(target[, name])                  |Whether the class's method, meta-method or feature is abstract IsFinal(target[, name])                     |Whether the class or its method, meta-method, feature is final IsImmutable(target)                         |Always return true IsObjectType(object, type)                  |Whether the object is generated from the target type IsSealed(target)                            |Whether the target is sealed IsStaticMethod(target, name)                |Whether the class's given name method is static IsSubType(target, super)                    |Whether the target class is a sub-type of another interface or class